-This command will run all ocrmypdf all files named .pdf in the current directory and write them to the previous created output/ folder.
+This command will run ocrmypdf on all files named .pdf in the current directory and write them to the previously created output/ folder.
 It will not search subdirectories.

 The --tag argument tells parallel to print the filename as a prefix whenever a message is printed, so that one can trace any errors to the file that produced them.